Team-DevTech/NETRA/README.md

 # NETRA !!

-project for WIZ-A-THON hackathon at Parul University on 5th & 6th October, 2019.
+Project for WIZ-A-THON hackathon at Parul University on 5th & 6th October, 2019.

 Our this open source project helps blind people to recognize what is in front of them using raspberry pi and google cloud API's.